The universality of the relation between magnetic fields and star formation in galaxies: Numerical methods

 \subsection{Magnetisation model variations}

-To assess the robustness of our results with respect to the magnetisation scenario, in addition to \textsc{Azahar}, we use a Milky Way-like cosmological simulation suite following the formation of a spiral galaxy under different magnetisation models \citep{Martin-Alvarez2024}.
-The initial conditions (ICs) for these simulations are the \textsc{nut} ICs \citep{Powell2011}, studying a halo with dark matter mass $M_\text{vir} (z = 0) \simeq 5 \times 10^{11}~\Msun$.
+To assess the robustness of our results with respect to the magnetisation scenario, in addition to \textsc{Azahar}, we used a Milky Way-like cosmological simulation suite following the formation of a spiral galaxy under different magnetisation models \citep{Martin-Alvarez2024}.
+The ICs for these simulations are the \textsc{nut} ICs \citep{Powell2011}, studying a halo with dark matter mass of $M_\text{vir} (z = 0) \simeq 5 \times 10^{11}~\Msun$.
 The simulation box is 12.5 cMpc per side, with a spherical zoom region of approximate diameter $4.5$~cMpc.
 Its mass and stellar resolutions are $m_\text{DM} \simeq 5 \times 10^4~\Msun$ and $m_{*} \simeq 5 \times 10^3~\Msun$, respectively.

 A full description of the galaxy formation physics in the models is provided in \citet{Martin-Alvarez2020} and \citet{Martin-Alvarez2021}.
-In short, they feature the physics described above for the RTnsCRiMHD model of \textsc{Azahar}, with the exception of no radiative transfer and no cosmic rays.
-The suite of models employed here spans 4 simulations, each with a different magnetisation.
-Models labelled MB20 ($B_0 = 10^{-20}\,G$), MB11 ($B_0 = 10^{-11}\,G$), MB10 ($B_0 = 10^{-10}\,\Gauss$) have magnetic fields exclusively sourced through their ICs, with a uniform field of strength $B_0$.
+In short, they feature the physics described above for the RTnsCRiMHD model of \textsc{Azahar}, with the exception of no RT and no CRs.
+The suite of models employed here spans four simulations, each with a different magnetisation.
+Models labelled MB20 ($B_0 = 10^{-20}\,G$), MB11 ($B_0 = 10^{-11}\,G$), and MB10 ($B_0 = 10^{-10}\,\Gauss$) have magnetic fields exclusively sourced through their ICs, with a uniform field of strength $B_0$.
 In addition to $B_0 = 10^{-20}\,G$, the MBinj model also features magnetic fields injection through SNe, following the SN modelling described in Section~\ref{ss:Azahar_methods}.